epsy/clize/docs/compositing.rst

 A few notes:

-* Besides ``arg`` which receives the original value, you can only use named parameters
+* Besides ``arg`` which receives the original value, you can only use keyword-only parameters
 * The decorator's docstring is used to document its parameters.
 It can be preferrable to use a :ref:`section <sections doc>` in order to distinguish them from other parameters.
 * Appearances of ``{param}`` in the docstring are replaced with the parameter's name.
+* Parameter names must not conflict with other parameters.

-You can also use this on named parameters as well as on ``*args``, but the names of the composited parameters must not conflict with other parameters:
+You can also use this on named parameters, but this gets especially interesting on ``*args`` parameters, as each argument meant for it can have its own options:

 .. code-block:: python